sahdoio/sahdoio/README.md

 ## 📈 Career Snapshot

-- **11+ Years of Experience**: Building robust systems for e-commerce, fintech, and SaaS.
+- **12+ Years of Experience**: Building robust systems for e-commerce, fintech, and SaaS.
-- **Global Impact**: Collaborated with teams across Brazil, the US, and beyond.
+- **Global Impact**: Collaborated with teams across Brazil and US.
-- **Leadership**: Managed diverse teams and set coding standards using SOLID principles.

 ---